-How to Ask for a Job Referral + 5 Templates
+How to Ask for a Job Referral + 5 Examples

 A woman wearking a khaki trenchcoat walking on a city street, talking on the phone and holding a paper cup of coffee.

 Your resume may be the single most important tool in your job search toolbox, but it’s certainly not the only one.
-Networking and job referrals are great ways to get your foot in the door!
+Learning how to ask for a job referral is a savvy move.

 While many of us would like to think that we can handle everything on our own, sometimes even a little help can go a long way.
 For example, a job referral can be one of the best ways to ensure that your resume gets seen by the right people.
+Let’s take a look at the facts.
 When someone refers you for a job, you’re far more likely to get called in for that interview.

 The question is, though, how can you obtain and ask for a referral?
 You need to be strategic about who you contact and what you ask.
 Luckily, you’re in the right place!
 Read on for 5 expert-approved examples that can help you ask someone for the referral you need.